rontdz/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-3.md

 * This is done with the `vault operator init` command.
 * The number of key shares and the key threshold can be specified with the `-key-shares` and `key-threshold` options.
 * The command returns the unseal keys and the initial root token for the cluster.
+* <b>HSM Integration</b>: Enterprise Vault can protects its root key by transiting it through the HSM for encryption rather than splitting into key shares.

 ???
 * Describe Vault's `init` command